 Updated: December 29th, 2018

+[If you’d like to rewind, I give you Day One and Day Two.]
 By our third day in sunny Spain, Ashley Amanda Barcelona really began to take shape.
 We’d solidified a morning ritual (chocolate croissants and cappuccino at a nameless cafe), had been propositioned a threesome, and had really found our Catalan rhythm, snatching up jamón cones and downing liter sangrias like it was our jobs.
 Maybe someday it will be.
 Day Three is also when I began to feel the debilitating effects of sitting next to the SICKEST GIRL IN EUROPE on my flight to Barcelona.

 I spotted her across the busy terminal gate – the living, breathing personification of a cold & flu medicine commercial, though it appeared she had very little living and breathing left in her.
 She oozed snot like a leaky faucet and obviously hadn’t showered in days.
 Greasy “blonde” hair plastered to an equally greasy face, she coughed and hacked as if an exorcism was taking place before my very eyes.
 I could tell something evil was trying to escape her… and I would be directly in the splash zone, without a poncho.
 It was at that moment I knew.
-Shit.
 She’s gonna sit next to me.
 This was the second time in one day I correctly identified the person who would share my armrest.

 A perpetual window seat-er, I clung to the plastic screen with its teeny tiny air hole cringing with every ungodly sound that came out of the mouth-breather mere inches away.
 She choked and sneezed and produced enough slime to impress even Vigo the Carpathian… all the way from France to Spain.
 Row 24 had become a hot zone and I was without a proton pack.
 Somebody call the CDC!
 SOMEBODY CALL BILL MURRAY!